Rajapart Rangadurai: Production

 In the scenes where Rangadurai speaks Shakespearean English, Ganesan's voice was dubbed by Shakespeare Sundaram.
+Bhupathi Raja, son of the film's story writer Balamurugan portrayed the younger version of Srikanth in a devotional song.

 Soundtrack

 The music was composed by M. S. Viswanathan, while the lyrics were written by Kannadasan.

+Release and reception

+Kanthan of Kalki called it a commendable film that lays down the grammar of acting with passion.
+Navamani praised the acting, dialogues, cinematography, music and direction.

 Re-release

 A digitally restored version was released in mid-2017, and ran for over 100 days theatrically.